Early Childhood Professional Certificate (ECPC)

 Required Information Session

-For the most current and complete information about entering the ECPC program, attend one of the FREE information sessions being held at Palm Beach State College.
-The information session is a requirement in order to be accepted into the ECPC program.
-The session will cover the program requirements, module sequence, SEEK scholarship information and much more.
+Our FREE information sessions provide the most current and complete information about the ECPC program.
+The information session will cover the program requirements, module sequence, tuition and fees, SEEK scholarship information and much more.
 There is no cost to attend.
+Detailed information may also be found in our current schedules below.

 The Early Childhood Professional Certificate (ECPC) program includes 120 hours of preschool specialized coursework, a resource file and professional portfolio and a two hour on-site observation during Module III in a preschool setting.
 Upon completion of the program the student will be awarded an Early Childhood Professional Certificate (ECPC) from the Florida Department of Education and a staff credential from the Florida Department of Children and Families.

-The ECPC program is offered in the fall and spring terms in an English format.
+The ECPC program is offered in the fall, spring and summer terms in an English format.
 The program is offered in the spring term in a dual language (English/Spanish) format.
-For more information, contact the program director at email@example.com.
+This program is currently being offerred in an in-person instructor led classroom format.
+There are no online options for this class.
+Student may also explore the FCCPC program which is offerred fully online.

 The following admission requirements must be met before registering for ECPC program.